Beer On a Tricycle In China

 Continue reading “Beer On a Tricycle In China”

-I saw this tricycle in the hutongs of central Beijing when Yanjing beer bottles still contained 0.645 liter of easy drinkable beer with an alcohol percentage of 3.6%.
-In my good old days I drunk a truck of the stuff each week.
+I saw this tricycle in the hutongs of central Beijing when Yanjing beer bottles still contained 0.645 liters of easy drinkable beer with an alcohol percentage of 3.6%.
+In my good old days, I drank a truck of the stuff each week.
 Sadly, most Chinese beer makers have since changed their bottle size to the internationally more acceptable 0.5 liter.

-Back then many people in China still preferred to drink their beer at room-temperature instead of cooled.
-So at distribution points beer was mostly kept uncooled and out in the open.
+Back then, many people in China still preferred to drink their beer at room temperature instead of being cooled.
+So at distribution points, beer was mostly kept uncooled and out in the open.
 Cheers!

-I saw the truck in 2007, when Yanjing beer bottles still contained 0.645 liter of easy drinkable beer with an alcohol percentage of 3.6%.
-In my good old days I drunk a truck of the stuff each week.
-Sadly, most Chinese beermakers have since changed their bottle size to the internationally more acceptable 0.5 liter.
+I saw the truck in 2007, when Yanjing beer bottles still contained 0.645 liters of easily drinkable beer with an alcohol percentage of 3.6%.
+In my good old days, I drank a truck of the stuff each week.
+Sadly, most Chinese beer makers have since changed their bottle size to the internationally more acceptable 0.5 liter.

-The Dongfeng was already an oldie in 2007, and it was clearly not having an easy day with its heavy load of booze!
-I love the frames on the sides, with reflective 3M tape, intended to prevent bicyclist from ending up underneath.
-Cheers old Dongfeng, hope you are still around somewhere.
+The Dongfeng truck was already an oldie in 2007, and it was clearly not having an easy day with its heavy load of booze!
+I love the frames on the sides, with reflective 3M tape, intended to prevent bicyclists from ending up underneath.
+Cheers, old Dongfeng beer truck, hope you are still around somewhere.